 Expert Qualifications Required by Florida Law

 Another important principal is that, other than certain circumstances, you have to get a verified affidavit from a medical expert that the medical provider you want to sue deviated from the standard of care and that this caused you loss, injury or damage.
 The affidavit cannot be from just any doctor.
-Under Florida Statute 766.102(5), if the potential defendant is a specialist, the doctor who completes the affidavit must specialize in the same specialty as the potential defendan and have have devoted professional time during the last 3 years to:
+Under Florida Statute 766.102(5), if the potential defendant is a specialist, the doctor who completes the affidavit must specialize in the same specialty as the potential defendant and have devoted professional time during the last 3 years to:

-The active clinical practice of that same specialty; or
+- The active clinical practice of that same specialty; or

-Now, if you want to sue another doctor and you do not get an affidavit, then you cannot get into Court unless an exceptions applies.
+Now, if you want to sue another doctor and you do not get an affidavit, then you cannot get into Court unless an exception applies.
 And, if you do not comply with presuit informal discovery, then you will usually get dismissed from Court.
 If you do both, you really don’t stand much of a chance.

 In Morris v.
-Orlando Muniz, MD, et al., 41 Fla L. Weekly D1010-D1011, May 6, 2016, the Plaintiff did not comply with Defendant’s presuit requests for information regarding the Plaintiff’s medical experts qualifications under Florida Statute 766.102(5).
+Orlando Muniz, MD, et al., 41 Fla L. Weekly D1010-D1011, May 6, 2016, the Plaintiff did not comply with Defendant’s presuit requests for information regarding the Plaintiff’s medical experts’ qualifications under Florida Statute 766.102(5).
 For that reason, the trial court dismissed the case.
 And, the 1st DCA upheld the decision and found that the record contained ample evidence that the Plaintiff failed to offer sufficient proof of her proffered expert’s statutory qualifications, and that Plaintiff’s lack of cooperation with their attempts merited dismissal.

+If you or a loved one was an unfortunate victim of medical practice, we urge you to call us today.
+We will review your claim with you and determine the best approach.
 If we accept representation, we will follow the presuit guidelines per Florida Statute so that you can get your day in Court.
 If you or a loved one are a victim of Medical Malpractice in Miami or anywhere else in Florida, give us a call at (305) 285-1115 for a free consultation today.